shahbaz-athwal/whisperella/README.md

 ## Whisperella
-- Project will be deployed soon.
+- An anonymous messaging app